Test ID: BWRS Beckwith-Wiedemann Syndrome/Russell-Silver Syndrome, Molecular Analysis, Varies

 Clinical Reference

-2. Choufani S, Shuman C, Weksberg R: Beckwith-Wiedemann Syndrome.
+2. Choufani S, Shuman C, Weksberg R. Beckwith-Wiedemann Syndrome.
 Am J Med Genet C Semin Med Genet.
-2010;154C:343-354
+2010;154C(3):343-354

-3. Wakeling EL: Silver-Russell syndrome.
+3. Wakeling EL.
+Silver-Russell syndrome.
 Arch Dis Child.
 2011;96(12):1156-1161

-Day(s) and Time(s) Performed
+Day(s) Performed

 This test was developed and its performance characteristics determined by Mayo Clinic in a manner consistent with CLIA requirements.
-This test has not been cleared or approved by the U.S. Food and Drug Administration.CPT Code Information
+It has not been cleared or approved by the US Food and Drug Administration.

 81401-H19 (imprinted maternally expressed transcript [non-protein coding]) (eg, Beckwith-Wiedemann syndrome), methylation analysis

-81401-KCNQ1OT1 (KCNQ1 overlapping transcript 1 [non-protein coding]) (eg, Beckwith-Wiedemann syndrome) methylation analysisÂ
+81401-KCNQ1OT1 (KCNQ1 overlapping transcript 1 [non-protein coding]) (eg, Beckwith-Wiedemann syndrome) methylation analysis

 88233-Tissue culture, skin or solid tissue biopsy (if appropriate)